logancyang/obsidian-copilot/README.md

 When opening an issue, please include relevant console logs.
 You can go to Copilot's settings and turn on "Debug mode" at the bottom for more console messages!

 ## 📝 Planned features (based on feedback)
-- Integration with more LLMs, including open-source and local ones
-- More standard prompts that can be used with commands
+- Support embedded PDFs as context
+- Integration with ElevenLabs or Bark to let the AI speak like human
-- Unlimited context for a collection of notes
+- Unlimited context for a collection of notes.
+- Retrieval augmented generation (RAG) with your vault.
+Explore, brainstorm and review ideas like never before!

 ## 🙏 Say Thank You
 If you are enjoying Copilot, please support my work by buying me a coffee here: https://www.buymeacoffee.com/logancyang